 Starting date: 24th September 2020

-Deadline for applications: 15th August 2018.
+Deadline for applications: 10th August 2020

-Modules will run monthly on Wednesdays at BAAT, 24 – 27 White Lion Street, London, N1 9PD.
+The training will consist of one introductory module of two days, followed by eleven monthly one- day modules which will run on Tuesdays from 10am to 6pm at BAAT, 24 – 27 White Lion Street, London, N1 9PD.